-Proposals for an institution devoted to nautical training began in Maine in the 1930s.
+An institution devoted to nautical training in Maine was first proposed in the 1930s.
 Educational and civic leaders throughout the state -- led by Senator Ralph Leavitt of Portland -- prompted the creation of Maine Maritime Academy by an act of the 90th Maine Legislature on March 21, 1941.
 The original class of 29 students reported on October 9 of that year to Rear Admiral Douglas Dismukes, USN, a veteran of World War I who came out of retirement to head the fledgling school.
-Classes met on the campus of the Eastern State Normal School, with students lodged at Castine's Pentagoet Inn.
-The Mattie, a coastal schooner out of Camden, Maine, served as the first training ship.
+Classes met on the campus of the Eastern State Normal School and students were lodged at Castine's Pentagöet Inn.
+The Mattie, a schooner out of Camden, Maine, served as the first training ship.

-World War II required a rapid build-up of the U.S. Merchant Marine, with a critical need for new deck and engineering officers.
-The Academy met that challenge, producing more than 300 officers who served at sea during the war in every theater of operations.
+World War II required a rapid build-up of the U.S. Merchant Marine, with a critical need for trained deck and engineering officers.
+The Academy met that challenge, graduating its first class in 1943 and producing more than 300 officers who served at sea during the war.
 Three gave their lives in service to the nation, and many others were wounded in action.
-By war's end, Maine Maritime had graduated 384 men.

-In the post-war era, the program was expanded to the original concept of a three-year course leading to a Bachelor of Science degree.
-In the 1960s and 70s, Rear Admiral Edward Rodgers, USMS, led a multi-million dollar development program, culminating in full membership in the New England Association of Schools and Colleges.
+In the post-war era, the program was expanded from the original concept to a three-year course of study, and in 1960, to a four-year, Bachelor of Science degree program.
+In the 1960s and 70s, Rear Admiral Edward Rodgers, USMS, led a multi-million dollar development program culminating in full membership in the New England Association of Schools and Colleges.

-In recent years, the college has grown steadily and now offers three degrees and 18 undergraduate and graduate academic majors:
+The Academy now offers three degrees and 18 undergraduate and graduate academic majors: